 This solution addresses key issue #1 and key issue #2.

 It will be very difficult to achieve really robust security against an attacker who knows all of the algorithms and long term secret keys that a subscription is using.
-But we can make sure that the attacks would be much harder in practice.
+However, it is possible to make these attacks much harder in practice.
 A realistic objective is that an attacker, even if she knows the long term secret key and Authentication and Key Agreement algorithm (including any global constants) that a subscription is using, would have to carry out a long-term active man-in-the-middle attack in order to eavesdrop on that subscription.

 9.4.2 Solution Description